HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 5

-Except as otherwise required by Law or by these By-Laws, the act of a majority of the Trustees present at any meeting at which a quorum is satisfies shall be the act of the Board of Trustees.
+Except as otherwise required by law or by these Bylaws, the act of a majority of the Trustees present at any meeting at which a quorum is satisfied shall be the act of the Board of Trustees.

 ARTICLE VIII – Committees of the Board of Trustees